niharokz/nihars.com/content/home.md

-Hey there!
+Namaste!
 I'm Nihar, a hobbyist systems programmer from India.
 <br>
 I have created this webpage to articulate stuff I've learned and built over the years.